evgeny-rov/study/Frontend/Learning-notes/css-notes.md

 There are four categories which define the specificity level of a selector:

 Inline styles - An inline style is attached directly to the element to be styled.
-Example: <h1 style="color: #ffffff;">.
+Example: h1 style="color: #ffffff;".

 IDs - An ID is a unique identifier for the page elements, such as #navbar.

 Classes, attributes and pseudo-classes - This category
-includes .classes, [attributes] and pseudo-classes such as :hover, :focus etc.
+includes .classes, attributes and pseudo-classes such as :hover, :focus etc.

 Elements and pseudo-elements - This category
 includes element names and pseudo-elements, such as h1, div, :before and :after.